 To insert a new question into a form, click the blue “+” button that appears below a selected question.
 This will bring up a list of possible question types; select a question type to start editing your new question.
 The new question will be inserted where you clicked the blue button (right after the question you had previously selected).

 You can also duplicate a question using the duplicate tab on the left-hand side of any question to easily copy and modify questions that you’ve already created.

-Apart from usability elements like section or rich text, every question that you add to a form will have some common elements:
+Apart from usability elements like a section or rich text field, every question that you add to a form has a few common elements:

 Prompt: the prompt will appear as the question text when someone is filling out the form.
 For most questions, this will pose the basic question being answered by that part of the form and the user will answer it by selecting an option or typing a response.